lion-packages/request/README.md

 ## Usage
 ### 1. REQUEST
-The Request class allows us to return different data from different types of HTTP requests. <br>
-The request method obtains the data sent through an HTTP request.
+The Request class allows us to return different data from different types of HTTP requests, The request method obtains the data sent through an HTTP request.
 ```php
 use LionRequest\Request;
 // HTTP (GET, POST, PUT, DELETE...)